-Undergraduate Chapter of Chi Eta Phi Nursing Sorority, Inc. (Eta Beta)
+Undergraduate Chapter of Chi Eta Phi Nursing Sorority, Inc. (Eta Beta) - currently not active

 Eta Beta Chapter is the undergraduate chapter of Eta Chapter, Incorporated, Chi Eta Phi Sorority, Incorporated, a professional organization of registered nurses and nursing students.
 The goals of Chi Eta Phi Sorority, Incorporated are to promote the education, character development and service obligation of nurses and nursing students as it builds a corps of nursing leaders.
 The chapter is open to all interested nursing students in good academic standing.
 Eta Beta Chapter is a member of Norfolk State University's Counsel of Independent Organizations (CIO).
+Students will be notified when enrollment resumes.